jury duty

 September 14th, 2024

-I ended up being excused by the judge on the second day.
-The trial was slated for two weeks, so I was mostly relieved, although a tiny part of me wishes I stayed on for the whole experience.
+I was excused by the judge on the second day.
+The trial was slated to last two weeks, and while I felt mostly relieved, I left with a sense of having departed the party just as it was about to begin.